rrrrrrockpang/accessibility-guide/docs/Homework/Introduction.md

 In the command, replace the `YOUR_HOMEWORK_FOLDER`, `YOUR_HTML_NAME.html`, `HOMEWORK_TITLE` with your own setup.

 * Open the `YOUR_HTML_NAME.html`.
 Move the HTML file to your course server.
 That’s it!
-You can find an example of the generated html file at this [link](https://htmlpreview.github.io/?https://github.com/rrrrrrockpang/CSE547-Accessible/blob/main/homework/homework-1/hw1.html)
+You can find an example of the generated HTML file at this [link](https://htmlpreview.github.io/?https://github.com/rrrrrrockpang/CSE547-Accessible/blob/main/homework/homework-1/hw1.html)

-Overall, this process just generates an html file based on the Markdown or LaTeX files that you might have already.
+Overall, this process generates an HTML file based on the Markdown or LaTeX files that you might already have.
 We found the generated HTML to be of acceptable quality.